click to download a copy

 - No flash photography will be allowed in the auditorium.

-- Videotaping will be allowed if you have a special pass on your person at the time of taping.
+- All Photography and Videotaping inside the theater will be allowed only if you have a special pass on your person at the time of taping.
 These passes are available through your instructor only and will be issued to instructors only at the front desk the day of the competition.
 Parents wishing to videotape must receive this pass from their teacher allowing them permission.
 Anyone taping another studio's routines will be asked to leave the auditorium.